-Day 5: Kanchanaburi - Hellfire Pass - Bangkok
+Day 4: Kanchanaburi - Hellfire Pass - Bangkok

 Visit Hellfire Pass, a dramatic part of the railway that literally cuts through mountain.
 Begin at the Hellfire Pass Memorial Museum, which tells the stories of human suffering at the hands of this engineering feat, before a 3 kilometre walk through the pass.
-Finally, take a short train journey on the Death Railway and see more of this beautiful valley before driving back to Bangkok.
+Finally, take a short train journey on the Death Railway and see more of this beautiful valley before returning to your hotel.
+Meals: B, L, D

-Please note the 3km walk will be on uneven ground,

-involves some steep steps and it is likely to be humid; bring mosquito repellent.
+Please note the 3km walk will be on uneven ground, involves some steep steps and it is likely to be humid; bring mosquito repellent.
 If you do not wish to take part, you will still be able to see the pass from around 15 minutes' walk from the museum, and you may remain in the museum area independently.